tc39/proposal-shadowrealm/explainer.md

 It's quite common for an applications to contain programs from multiple sources, whether from different teams, vendors, package managers, etc. These programs must currently contend for the global shared resources, specifically, the shared global object, and the side effect of executing those programs are often hard to observe, causing conflicts between the different programs, and potentially affecting the integrity of the app itself.

-There are existing protocols for asychronous communications such as Workers.
-Although, for many use-cases, asynchronous communication is a deal-breaker and sometimes just adds complexity for cases where a same-process Realm is sufficient.
+Asynchronous communication is a deal-breaker for many use cases.
+It usually just adds complexity for cases where a same-process Realm is sufficient.
 It's also very important that values can be immediately shared.
 Other communications require data to be stringified before it's sent back and forth.

-Another goal for Realms is to provide a lightweight funcionality instead of creating the objects loaded with unused or unforgeable APIs such as the iframes.
+Another goal for Realms is to provide a _lightweight funcionality_ - optimistically! - instead of creating the objects loaded with unused or unforgeable APIs such as the iframes.

 There are various examples where Realms can be used to avoid this: